Strategic Stoicism

 Strategic Response: Rank, title, and position are tools of influence.
 I pursue them when needed to complete my mission or secure the means of command, but never from vanity.
 I carry them as I would a weapon: clean, sharpened, and ready to discard the moment they no longer serve virtue or objective.
 They are not who I am; they are leverage.

-“The wise man will accept honors if they come without compromise, but never forget they are clothing, not skin.”—Sweaty.PhD
+“The wise man will accept honors if they come without compromise, but never forget they are clothing, not skin.”—The Strategic Stoic

-Strategic Stoicism is the way of the warrior, and when taken to its logical conclusion, the warrior-philosopher is born; the individual who equally prizes the duality of virtue, intellect, wisdom, discipline, and duty on one side, and physical conditioning, personal combat training, and striving through conflict, adversity, and adversaries on the other.
+If Strategic Stoicism is the way of the warrior, then when taken to its logical conclusion, the warrior-philosopher is born: the individual who equally prizes the duality of virtue, intellect, wisdom, discipline, and duty on one side, and physical conditioning, personal combat training, and striving through conflict, adversity, and adversaries on the other.
 Most importantly, this duality is wholly contained within Stoic virtue.

 Excellent